PabloVallbona/ada-template-website/volatility.md

 A correlation is considered statistically significant if the p-value is below the chosen significance threshold.
 In this study, standard thresholds are used: p < 0.05 indicates statistical significance, while p < 0.01 indicates strong statistical significance.

-Since all the necessary values where already calculated [above](#clalculus-of-yields-and-volatility), we can directly plot our results:
+Since all the necessary values were already calculated [above](#clalculus-of-yields-and-volatility), we can directly plot our results:

 <img src="assets/img/esg_1300_days_corr.png"
      alt="Risk = reward?1"